Symbolism in the Church of Jesus Christ of Latter-day Saints: Guidelines

 By policy, no pictures or icons are depicted in the chapel within LDS Church meetinghouses, in order to avoid an image becoming the focus of worship.
 However, images such as paintings of Christ and photographs of LDS Church leaders and temples are common in other parts of church buildings.

 Unlike many other Christians, the Church of Jesus Christ of Latter-day Saints does not use the cross, crucifix or ichthys as symbols of faith.
 Many Latter-day Saints view crucifixion-related symbols as emphasizing the death of Jesus rather than his life and resurrection.
 The early LDS Church was more accepting of the symbol of the cross, but after the turn of the 20th century, an aversion to it developed in Mormon culture.
 In 1957, church president David O. McKay institutionalized the cultural uneasiness regarding the cross, stating that wearing cross jewelry is not appropriate for Latter-day Saints, and that the use of the cross is a "Catholic form of worship".
-This aversion is not entirely universal within the church; some individual members see no problem with the private, strictly personal use of a cross as a symbol of faith, or even simply a reminder of the Atonement.
-However, such individuals tend to be in the minority within LDS culture.

 The Church of Jesus Christ of Latter-day Saints strongly discourages tattoos, including those which incorporate LDS symbols promoted in other art forms.
 Likewise body piercing, even if they include symbols that would otherwise be acceptable, are discouraged.

 In the 1950s there was a resistance from LDS Church leadership to having artistic portrayals of Jesus.
 For example, when Arnold Friberg created his series of Book of Mormon paintings, his initial portrayal of Christ visiting the Americas was rejected by LDS Church leadership.
 Friberg's final portrayal shows Christ at a distance, descending far from the sky.